 In addition to server level timeouts you can use other request timeout libraries.
 One example is using Ruby’s rack-timeout gem and setting the timeout value to lower than the router’s 30 second timeout, such as 15 seconds.
 Like the application level timeout this will prevent runaway requests from living on indefinitely in your application dyno, however it will raise an error which makes tracking the source of the slow request considerably easier.

 Similar tools exist for other languages, or are built into the runtime.
-For example, PHP applications automatically terminate backend processes after 30 seconds.
+See Preventing H12 Errors for suggestions for other languages.

 Debugging request timeouts

 One cause of request timeouts is an infinite loop in the code.
 Test locally (perhaps using a local copy of the production database, extracted using pgbackups) and see if you can replicate the problem and fix the bug.

 Another possibility is that you are trying to do some sort of long-running task inside your web process, such as:

 - Accessing a remote API (posting to Twitter, querying Flickr, etc.)

 - Web scraping / crawling